insideout10/wordlift-plugin/src/readme.txt

 1. Upload `wordlift.zip` to the `/wp-content/plugins/` directory
 2. Extract the files in the wordlift subfolder
 3. Activate the plug-in using a [WordLift key](http://docs.wordlift.it/en/latest/key-concepts.html#wordlift-key).
-You might receive this key from us or from an automatic email system.
+You receive this key from us after purchasing the monthly service from [our website](https://wordlift.io).
 Once you have received the key go to the WordPress administration menu, click on Plugins / Installed Plugins.
 Then click on Settings on the WordLift plugin and add the key there.

 > #### WordLift - Activating the Plugin
 > To activate the plugin you will need a WordLift key. <br />
-> We are currently in **private beta** and we're allowing a closed number of users testing the plugin. <br />
-> Please signup to [join.wordlift.it](http://join.wordlift.it) and we will get in contact with you anytime soon. <br />
+> It is a paid (monthly) service and you can [activate it from our website](https://wordlift.io). <br />

 == Frequently Asked Questions ==